gongloo/OutEquipAC/protocol.md

 Baud rate 115200.

+This protocol allows sending and receiving one key/value pair per packet.
+The client (in this case, an Arudino microcontroller) sends a packet to query or set a value for a key, and the server (in this case, the control board) replies with a packet containing a key/value pair.

+After writing a packet, clients must wait for a response packet before sending another packet.

+## Querying State

+To query current state on a given key, clients can issue a packet with the given key and value being `0`.
+Clients can then expect in response a packet with the same key, and the currently set value for that given key.

+## Setting State

 To set state, issue a packet with the key and value to set.
-To query for current state, send a packet with the [key](#keys) being queried, and value being `0`.
-Wait for a response packet before sending another query or set operation.
+Clients can then expect in response a packet with the current state.

+> [!NOTE]
+> There appears to be a bug in the control board firmware causing mismatched responses: apparently the control board always sends the current state of the last queried key, rather than the current state of the key being set.

 # Packet Format